jordsti/stigame/README.md

 - Gui Test Project, to test all Gui Element
 	- Table
 	- Progress Bar test
-	- TextBox working, but need to handle unicode or transfert char into ascii
+	- TextBox working, but need to handle unicode or transfert char into ascii.
+	- Need to add a BaseClass for Font Rendering Gui Item, to generalize setCaption and getCaption method.

 - Viewport
   -	Save resolution information, to persist configuration